jkrLab/HiHiC/README.md

 ---------------------

-Ⅴ. Use to HiC contact map enhancement
+Ⅴ. HiC contact map enhancement
 --------------------------------------
 > Without training, you can use pretrained models in our platform.